eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

 The `glm::value_ptr` function returns a pointer to where the glm object's raw data is stored, which is what ImGui needs to operate.
 In practice for vectors it is equivalent to using the address of the vector object itself.
 ```

-And at each frame we copy the values that the GUI manipulates to the GPU-side buffer.
+And finally at each frame we copy the values that the GUI manipulates to the GPU-side buffer.

 ````{tab} With webgpu.hpp
 ```C++
 void Application::updateLighting() {
-	Queue queue = m_device.getQueue();
-	queue.writeBuffer(m_lightingUniformBuffer, 0, &m_lightingUniforms, sizeof(LightingUniforms));
+	m_queue.writeBuffer(m_lightingUniformBuffer, 0, &m_lightingUniforms, sizeof(LightingUniforms));
 }
 ```
 ````